Sidharth37/Airline-Tweets-Sentiment-Analysis---Natural-Language-Processing/README.md

 2) Data Pre-processing and Vectorization
 3) Machine learning modeling and Model Evaluation

-Initial Data Load and Exploratory Data Analysis-
+Initial Data Load and Exploratory Data Analysis-<br>
 The data was loaded using a csv file.
 The data set contained 219600 tweets and other supplementary information like tweet id, sentiment of the tweet, the confidence associated with the sentiment, tweet location, the date of the tweet, the timezone from which the tweet was tweeted and so on.